genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/06_prepare-the-server-and-build.md

 ### Build and compose Docker images

 Now, you need to start the database.
-Make sure your docker management software (in our case Rancher desktop) is up and running and do the following:
+First, start your docker management software (in our case Rancher desktop) and do the following:

 ```powershell
 docker pull postgres